MinsuKin/42-Quebec/19_FT_TRANSCENDANCE/README.md

-# FT_Transcendance
+# FT_transcendance

-FT_Transcendance is a web application for participating in a Pong competition.
+FT_transcendance is a web application for participating in a Pong competition.
 The web application will allow users to play Pong with each other, providing a user interface, chat, and real-time multiplayer online matches.

 ## Features